danimal-johnson/wordle-without-z/README.md

 <!-- TODO: Add images here -->

-### App benefits {#benefits}
+### App Benefits<a name="benefits" id="benefits"></a>
 The main menu of the app provides information on getting connected to the Internet through the government firewall using VPNs and Tor.
 It also provides frequencies and times of international shortwave news broadcasts.

 **Local Installation**
-This is a Progressive Web App (PWA) and can be installed locally on Windows, Mac, Android, Chrome, iOS, and Samsung devices without using app stores, so all information from will still be available without an Internet connection.
-The app is still fully-usable without installation from any browser.
+This is a Progressive Web App (PWA) and can be installed locally on Windows, Android, Chrome, and Samsung devices without using app stores, so all information from will still be available without an Internet connection.
+You can achieve the same effect on MacOS and iOS using "Save to Desktop/Homescreen" in your browser.
+The app is still fully-usable on the web from any browser without installation.

+**Compatibility**
+As this is a PWA, it requires a secure (https) connection to view the website or download the app.
+Older versions of iPhone (3G or earlier) cannot view it.
+There are still major compatibility issues with the menus in newer versions of Safari (iPhone 6 or newer).

-## Game Play {#game}
+## Game Play <a name="game" id="game"></a>
 The play is simple:
 * Each day you get a different 5-letter secret word to solve.
 * You have 6 chances to guess the word.